affinitydb/doc/mvSQL reference.md

 and *pin_reference* can be:

   - a pin reference with format: @PID.
 E.g. @D001.
+Note when this UPDATE statement is a value of QUERY type property, then AT sign (@) can be used to denote the PIN ID which is processing.
   - a collection of pin references with format: { @PID[, ...] }.
 E.g. {@D001, @D002}.

 and *expression_as_param* can be any [expression](#value-expressions).